How To

 Mold can develop when things are overlooked.
 It’s unavoidable, and the only way to avoid further damage is to remove the object and have it professionally cleaned.

-Don’t wait because mold gets worse over time and eats away at components until they’re nothing but rust if you notice anything that looks like black stains inside your vehicle, every second counts.
+Don’t wait because mold worsens over time and eats away at components until they rust.
+Every second counts if you notice anything that looks like black stains inside your vehicle.

 Old Auto Transmission Fluid

 Auto transmission fluid can get old and then smell.
-It’s not good to let your car sit with old transmission fluid and smells.
+Letting your car sit with old transmission fluid and smells is not good.
 It’s an oil that helps in gear shifting, so if your vehicle begins to whine, this could be the source of the foul odor!
-If you have a leak, it could signify that the transmission needs to be replaced.
-If you’re not sure, you can have a professional mechanic look at it.

 Antifreeze